CBEP-SoCB-Details/Tributary_Nitrogen/Analysis/Casco_Tributary_Rainfall.md

 ### Linear Model

 Here’s the default version, using the linear model via `geom_smooth()`.
-Note that since we are modeling two transformwd variables, we need to specify a transformation on each axis.
+Note that since we are modeling two transformed variables, we need to specify a transformation on each axis.
 The `ggplot2` function `geom_smooth()` generates a smoothed fit **after** all transforms are applied.